What is a credit score? What is a good rating?

 Bad: 550 and below

 According to research from GetCreditScore.com.au, only 15% of consumers are actually aware of positive credit reporting.
 This is a worryingly large number as it will affect the majority of us at one time or another in our lives.
 Your credit score will directly affect the amount of credit, interest rate and particular terms and conditions that a lender will offer you as a borrower.
-Lenders have a very transparent view of your spending habits, they can attain a comprehensive report of your risk profile by including aspects such as paying your bills on time and keeping up to date with credit card repayments.
+Lenders have a very transparent view of your spending habits.
+They can attain a comprehensive report of your risk profile by looking into various aspects of your history such as whether you are paying bills on time or keeping up to date with credit card repayments.
 They use this to form a wholesome view of your financial behaviour and make informed decisions on how much money they will lend you based on the probability that you will repay your debts.

 Where can I find my credit score?